PRTG Manual: DNS Sensor

 - If the address of the parent device is a fully qualified domain name (FQDN) or NetBIOS name, PRTG also includes the time it takes to resolve this address in the response time measurement.

 The Add Sensor dialog appears when you manually add a new sensor to a device.
-It only shows the setting fields that are required for creating the sensor.
-Therefore, you do not see all setting fields in this dialog.
-You can change (nearly) all settings in the sensor's Settings tab later.
+It only shows the settings that are required to create the sensor.
+Therefore, you do not see all settings in this dialog.
+You can change nearly all settings on the sensor's Settings tab after creation.

 Click the Settings tab of a sensor to change its settings.